WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/datashards-rationale.md

     suite, which uses [sha256d](https://en.bitcoinwiki.org/wiki/SHA-256d) hashes (double application of sha256 to prevent [length extension attacks](https://en.wikipedia.org/wiki/Length_extension_attack)) for content and `aes-ctr` for encryption.
+    In the future there will be other cryptographic suites available which combine specific cryptographic algorithms in a way believed to be safe.
 -   **manifest-hash**: The base64 encoded (sans padding) hash of the initial/manifest shard.
     Converted to a Shard URN before retrieval; in the example